 In early September, I found myself at a wedding party in Amman, Jordan.
+I had somehow managed to wangle myself as a plus-one to a wedding there.

 From the moment he picked us up at the airport in Amman, the taxi driver gave an expert running commentary on the seasonal heat.
 He said Jordan experienced dry heat at that time of year, the kind of heat that fortunately allows one to catch one’s breath in the shade.
 This pre-wedding heat was not the stuff of a honeymoon for him either.
 But hey, when in the land of the Bible one should expect all things biblical.